aalto-trafficsense/regular-routes-devops/migration/README.md

 1. Make a test dump of the database.
     * `pg_dump -h 127.0.0.1 -U regularroutes -d regularroutes -F t > ~/regularroutes_dump_full.tar`
 1. Set up a python2 regularroutes migration test server using e.g. Vagrant
+    * Will need both memory and disk-space.
+Consider using the 50G (instead of default 10G) disk and 4096M memory (configured in Vagrantfile, need vagrant-disksize plugin).
     * Clone regular-routes-devops into a new directory: `$ git clone https://github.com/aalto-trafficsense/regular-routes-devops.git`
     * Enter the directory and checkout remote branch `chef12_fix`:
         * `$ cd regular-routes-devops`